Anujkumar7/Gesture2Text/README.md

 ## Introduction

 Sign language plays a vital role in facilitating communication for individuals with hearing impairments.
 However, the communication barrier between those who can speak and hear and those who use sign language can be challenging to overcome.
-In India alone, around 7.5-8 million people suffer from speech and hearing disabilities, and this number increases significantly on a global scale [1].
+In India alone, around 7.5-8 million people suffer from speech and hearing disabilities, and this number increases significantly on a global scale.
 To enhance communication accessibility, we have developed a system that translates sign language gestures into text.

 ## Problem Statement